cylc/cylc-admin/docs/proposal-spawn-on-d.md

 satisfied.
 This works because in SoD even the first child does not appear in the pool until the associated dependence is already satisfied.

-We could choose to keep absolute parent in the n=0 pool or not, once finished.

 Retriggering a finished absolute parent causes it to respawn its first child, then subsequent children as normal (i.e. reflow).
 This is the right thing to do under SoD (it's what the graph says!) but we may want to provide an option to change the first child spawned to a current cycle rather than going back to the start (use case: retrigger a start-up task that rebuilds a model or whatever, but don't re-run old cycles).
+Alternatively, retrigger the parent without reflow, then retrigger the first child that you want to run - it will auto-spawn forward after that.

 ### Spawning on task outputs